CodeHarborHub/codeharborhub.github.io/dsa-solutions/gfg-solutions/Easy problems/Print-Pattern.md

 ---
-id: nth-fibonacci-number
+id: print-pattern
-title: Nth Fibonacci Number
+title: Print Pattern
-sidebar_label: Nth Fibonacci Number
+sidebar_label: Print-Pattern
 tags:
   - Recursion
   - Algorithms
-description: "This tutorial covers the solution to the Nth Fibonacci Number problem from the GeeksforGeeks."
+description: "This tutorial covers the solution to the Print Pattern problem from the GeeksforGeeks."
 ---
 ## Problem Description
 Print a sequence of numbers starting with nn, without using a loop.
 Replace `nn` with `n−5n - 5n−5` until `n≤0n` `\leq 0n≤0`.
-Then, replace n with `n+5n + 5n+5` until nn regains its initial value.
+Then, replace n with `n+5n + 5n+5` until `nn` regains its initial value.
 Complete the function pattern(n) which takes n as input and returns a list containing the pattern.

 ## Examples